 If you just want to remove the write permission to others, the command is given below and it has to be done from the root folder: chmod o-w /

-So o-w means remove write permission from others.
-You can also read online to know how this exactly works and how the permissions can be updated for linux.
+So o-w means remove written permission from others.
+You can also read online to know how this exactly works and how the permissions can be updated for Linux.

 Here are some of the references to Forums and documents: